sklintyg/devops/caddy.md

 # Use Caddy instead of nginx

-Alternative to nginx for windows users is to use caddy
+Alternative to nginx for windows users

 ## Stop nginx process